-Tier 1 capital contains more permanent equity items and is primarily composed of equity attributable to common shareholders and preferred shares.
+Tier 1 capital contains more permanent equity items and is primarily composed of equity attributable to common shareholders, to preferred shares issued by a subsidiary and to other equity instruments.
 Goodwill and other intangible assets are deducted from this category.